Anxiety Disorders

 • Sensor location – Oz or C4.

-• Reinforced frequencies – Maintaining 3.5- to 7.5-Hz activity above a preset microvolt threshold, while suppressing 8- to 12-Hz pro-duction below a specified microvolt threshold
+• Reinforced frequencies – Maintaining 3.5- to 7.5-Hz activity above a preset microvolt threshold while suppressing 8- to 12-Hz pro-duction below a specified microvolt threshold

 • Timing of sessions – Daily to weekly.

-During the Neurofeedback procedure, the computer measures brainwave activity through the electrodes that placed on the scalp (watch video).
+During the Neurofeedback procedure, the computer measures brainwave activity through the electrodes placed on the scalp (watch video).
 When input falls into acceptable and healthy parameters, the system generates pleasant stimuli (audio or video feedback) to reinforce the change.
-Typically a movie plays consistently with a ding for each time a pre-set goal is achieved.
-This process is very pleasant, and since the brain craves this simple reinforcement, it typically begins changing within a few seconds of the commencement of the session.
-This operant conditioning is continued over numerous sessions of neurofeedback to reinforce transient changes in brain function using the patient’s own input as a guide.
-Through this process of reinforcement, the brain begins to regulate, and you see symptom reduction.
-With neurofeedback, it is possible to break open subconscious fears or worries and thus treat them.
-This is often the only way to gain access to the origin of anxiety/panic attacks.
+A movie plays consistently with a ding each time a preset goal is achieved.
+This process is enjoyable, and since the brain craves this simple reinforcement, it typically begins changing within a few seconds of the commencement of the session.

 Electrode Application Sites for Anxiety Neurofeedback Management